 The best Linux distros offer stability and security in a Linux environment, but there are many different types and flavors according to different needs.
 Here we'll help you find the one you for you, regardless as to whether you're a beginner or advanced user.

-In addition to the top distros that are designed to appeal to a wide number of users and can be tailored as per individual requirements, there are a whole lot of specialized distros that are built for a particular purpose.
+Many of the most popular Linux distros are designed to appeal to a wide user base and can be tailored as per individual requirements, but there are a whole lot of specialized distros that are built for a particular purpose.

 Migrating from Windows?
 There's a distro that'll ease the transition.
 A Windows update messed up your boot loader?
 There's a distro that'll help you fix it in a jiffy.
 Want to resurrect an old computer?
 Need to tie disks into a NAS?
 Want to run a firewall that'll shield your entire network?
 Are you setting up a small home office?

 No matter what your requirement, the diverse open source community has a distro for you.

 In this guide, we’ll look at some of the best Linux distros available in 2022.
 We explore the best distros for a variety of use cases, looking at ease of use, size on disk, compatibility with the best Linux apps, and lots more.